EdmundBenedict/lordcephei.github.io/pages/fpintrotut.md

 file types and the basics of running the code.

-The [PbTe tutorial](/tutorial/lmf/lmf_pbte_tutorial/) does something similar, but its much more detailed.
+The [PbTe tutorial](/tutorial/lmf/lmf_pbte_tutorial/) does something similar, but is much more detailed.

 _____________________________________________________________